International ecommerce

 Proper localization for ecommerce opens the doors to a much greater pool of potential buyers.
 It removes the barriers between international customers and purchases, and the opportunities out there are substantial.

-Localization is more than just translation – it’s about adapting your entire ecommerce experience to meet the cultural, linguistic, and practical needs of each market.
-This might include localizing product descriptions, adjusting imagery to suit local tastes, and offering region-specific promotions to boost engagement and trust.
+As we’ve seen, localization is more than just translation – it’s about adapting your entire ecommerce experience to meet the cultural, linguistic, and practical needs of each market.
+Alongside payment preferences and currencies, this might include localizing product descriptions, adjusting imagery to suit local tastes, and offering region-specific promotions to boost engagement and trust.

 Today’s digital-first consumers expect personalized experiences no matter where they are, and with mobile commerce now accounting for 59% of retail ecommerce globally, those delivering localized experiences can boost their bottom line.